A significant moment in the school’s history creating wonderful benefits for students, families and staff

 Visual Arts Centre

-New art studio which opens to glazed sculpture courtyard for woodwork and stonework
+New art studio which opens to a glazed at atrium for woodwork and stonework

 New facility for the school with age-appropriate technical equipment